Private sector partnerships

 For further information, contact our Private Sector Development Section at firstname.lastname@example.org

-On 31 August 2015, The Minister for Foreign Affairs the Hon Julie Bishop MP, launched the Ministerial statement on Engaging the Private Sector in Aid and Development.
+Private sector engagement was launched as a development priority of the Department by the former Minister for Foreign Affairs the Hon Julie Bishop MP.
+Ms Bishop launched the Ministerial statement on Engaging the Private Sector in Aid and Development on 31 August 2015.

 "We congratulate the Australian Government on adopting a shared value strategy to engage private corporations in global development."